CNS-OIST/NeuroMaC/doc/source/example_random_walk.rst

 Run the example by executing the prepared bash script::

-   cd examples # or from wherever you came. from now I assume you're in the examples directory ./run_random_walk.py
+   cd examples # Or from wherever you came.
+From now I assume you're in the examples directory ./run_random_walk.py

-This script will do several things:
+This script (as well as all further example scripts) will do several things:

 1. Run the model.
 Running the model generates a SQL database \
    containing all generated structures.